VirtusLab/akka-serialization-helper/README.md

 The compiler plugin only checks the classes in the sbt modules where `AkkaSerializationHelperPlugin` is explicitly enabled.
-It may happen that the base trait (like `MySerializable` in the example) lives in a sbt module like `core` where the plugin should **not** be enabled (e.g. for compilation performance reasons).
+It may happen that the base trait (like `MySerializable` in the example) lives in an sbt module like `core` where the plugin should **not** be enabled (e.g. for compilation performance reasons).
-However, `MySerializable` needs to be annotated with a `org.virtuslab.ash.SerializabilityTrait`.
+However, `MySerializable` needs to be annotated with `org.virtuslab.ash.SerializabilityTrait`.
 In order to have access to the `SerializabilityTrait` annotation without enabling the entire suite of compiler plugins, `AkkaSerializationHelperPlugin.annotation` should be added to `libraryDependencies`: